10 things you need to know about the 2017 Alfa Romeo Giulia Quadrifoglio

 It has a trick front splitter.

 The Giulia Quadrifoglio has a carbon fiber front splitter that's integrated into the front bumper.
-It's not just there look pretty--though it does--but rather it's part of an electronically controlled active aero system.
+It's not just there to look pretty--though it does--but rather it's part of an electronically controlled active aero system.
 When the car is going straight, the splitter is closed to minimize wind resistance and drag, but in corners or when braking, it opens.
 The result?
 Up to 220 pounds of downforce.
 People will ask you to deploy it while parked so they can see it, and the answer is no. There's no button to manually deploy the front splitter, which is a shame, as you'll likely never get to see it deployed for yourself.

 Email This Page